Under 2 hours

-Having the right tools to unclog toilets in the future will help save time and frustration, so make a toilet plunger the first item in your shopping list.
+Having the right tools to unclog toilets in the future will help save time and the expense of toilet repair services, so make a toilet plunger the first item in your shopping list.

 Stop the flow of water from the tank to the toilet bowl if it is overflowing.